SLE317 - Australian Vegetation and Its Management

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 4 x 3 hour practical sessions per trimester plus 1 three-day field trip.
+1 x 2 hour class per week, 4 x 3 hour practicals per trimester, one three-day field trip.

 Students may be required to meet their own expenses while on fieldwork.